Finding Peace and Quiet in Cody Yellowstone this Winter

 (Photo: @taylorlynzie)

-The Park County Nordic Ski Association grooms 12 miles of classic tracks for cross-country skiing and skate lanes near Pahaksa Tepee, the Eastern gateway to Yellowstone National Park.
+The Park County Nordic Ski Association grooms 19.2 kilometers of classic tracks for cross-country skiing and skate lanes near Pahaksa Tepee, the eastern gateway to Yellowstone National Park.
 The tracks wind through the Shoshone National Forest and along the Shoshone River.
 The all-volunteer ski association maintains trails through mid-March.
-Cross-country skis can be rented at Sunlight Sports and other locations.
+Cross-country skis can be rented at Sunlight Sports, Sleeping Giant Ski Area and other locations.

 The Wood River Valley Ski Touring Park and Cabin offers a comfy respite for solitude-seekers.
 Located near the town of Meeteetse, the backcountry cabin is an easy ski or hike from the trailhead.
-The park offers more than 15 miles of groomed trails for quiet daytime fun.
+The park offers more than 25 kilometers of groomed trails for quiet daytime fun.

 Put the “Wild” in Wild West